amazurenko/cm-docker/README.md

 Task Report Notes
 ---
 Vagrantfile includes pip and docker-compose installation.
+Container web-content is accesable from host browser by address localhost:8080/sample

-docker compose runs through 'docker-compose up -d' command.
+docker compose runs through 'docker-compose up -d' command. container are started with 'restart always' parameter.
 Only nginx container has exposed 80 port.

 <a id="screens"></a>